i3p9/bongobd-test/README.md

 ```
 And finally run the test by running `main.py`

-> Note: There are some usage of `time.sleep()` because the network that the script was tested on was slow and thus took time to load some content compared to when browsing the website with a good internet connection.
+> Note: There are some usage of `time.sleep()` because the network that the script was tested on was slow and thus took time to load content compared to when browsing the website with a good internet connection.
+> sleep timer can be lowered dramatically when testing on a better network